 Fear is a complex sensation elicited by a perceived risk or danger that can directly produce a number of behavioural modifications.
-Fear can be conscious, subconscious, both, and can be acute or learned.
+It can be conscious, subconscious, both, and can be acute or learned.
 This complexity explains why there is so much variety in how people perceive and respond to threatening cues.
-Some fears may have an evolutionary basis; ie. fear of poisonous snakes; while other fears may be the result of conditioning from a bad experience, and some fears have no rational basis (phobias).
+Some fears may have an evolutionary basis; ie. afraid of poisonous snakes; while other fears may be the result of conditioning from a bad experience, and some have no rational basis (phobias).
 Responses range from freezing at the sight of a clown, to instinctively punching the actor in the haunted house as there are many factors that control our response to fears.

 To fully understand how we perceive and respond to fear we need to look at the brain:

 Rethinking the Amygdala:

 The amygdala refers to two almond shaped clusters of neurons deep within the brain’s medial temporal lobes that are part of the limbic system.
 This system is activated in many of those primal reflexes such as aggression, fear or threat detection and responses, pleasure and more.
 While the amygdala was traditionally thought of as the fear centre of the brain, and it certainly does regulate the nonconscious response to fear, it is one piece of a complex “fear” circuit.
 The amygdala detects threats and initiates a response that would help us cope, from neurotransmitter or hormone release to initiate fleeing or fighting.